Club dj Profile

-The Ipanema Discotheque The Ipanema was a very popular Brazilian restaurant/nightclub / discotheque owned by Brazilians and catering to a Brazilian crowd.
-It featured a hearty dose of Disco and Brazilian carnival music and competed with another Brazilian club called Tropicalia.
+The Ipanema was a very popular Brazilian restaurant/nightclub / discotheque owned by Brazilians and catering primarily to a Brazilian audience.
+It featured a hearty dose of disco and Brazilian samba music and competed with other Brazilian clubs like the Tropicalia and the Boombamakao.
 The Ipanema soon evolved to Disco music on most nights including Friday and Saturday, Brazilian on Sundays, R & B on Thursdays and Latin Salsa on Tuesdays.
-Not only did Ray spin Disco, but he also did the all-Brazilian Sunday nights and the Thursday R & B nights.
-Ray also got to meet many radio personalities like Barry Mayo from New York’s Kiss-FM, Frankie Crocker from WBLS-FM and Paco from WKTU-FM ,who would frequently ask for Ray’s playlists to assist the local radio station expand on the dance movement.
-Ray stayed at the Ipanema up till around 1978, when he branched out to other styles of dance music and moved to the Upper West Side to an after-hours rock/funk club called Cartune Alley.
-He stayed here till 1982 and played everything from the Clash to the Romantics, APB, New Order dance rock tracks mixed with Disco, R&B, funk and Motown..
-Ray also did guest spots at Studio 54 and Le Mouche, The Attic (in the Hamptons) to keep him busy.
-He credits David Mancuso and Eddie Rivera, 2 record pool founders for assisting him build a vast record library and inspiration to proceed with a legendary dance music career.
+Not only did Ray spin disco music, but he also performed and played the all-Brazilian Sunday nights and the Thursday R & B nights.
+Ray also got to meet many radio personalities like Barry Mayo from New York’s Kiss-FM, Frankie Crocker from WBLS-FM and Paco from WKTU-FM ,who would frequently ask for Ray’s playlists to assist the local radio station expand on the dance movement along with reporting to trades such as Billboard and Record World (Vince Aletti and Brian Chin), Dance Music Report (DMR) and Michael’s Thing.
+Ray stayed at the Ipanema up till about 1980, when he branched out to other styles of dance music and moved to the Upper West Side of Manhattan to an after-hours rock/funk club called Cartune Alley on west 84 st. He stayed here till 1982 and played everything from the Clash to the Romantics, APB, Romeo Void, New Order, dance rock tracks mixed with Disco, R&B, funk and Motown.
+Ray also did guest spots at Le Mouches, The Attic (in the Hamptons) GG’S Barnum Room to keep him busy.
+He credits David Mancuso and Eddie Rivera, 2 record pool founders for assisting him build a vast record library and a true inspiration to proceed with a legendary dance music career in their honor.